Artemmkin/infrastructure-as-code-tutorial/docs/08-docker.md

 ## Create Dockerfile

-You describe a container image that you want to create in a special file called `Dockerfile`.
+You describe a container image that you want to create in a special file called **Dockerfile**.

 Dockerfile contains `instructions` on how the image should be built.
-Here are some of the most common instructions that you can meed in a Dockerfile:
+Here are some of the most common instructions that you can meet in a Dockerfile:

 * `FROM` is used to specify a `base image` for this build.
 It's similar to the builder configuration which we defined in a Packer template, but in this case instead of describing characteristics of a VM, we simply specify a name of a container image used for build.
 This should be the first instruction in the Dockerfile.
 * `ADD` and `COPY` are used to copy a file/directory to the container.
 See the [difference](https://stackoverflow.com/questions/24958140/what-is-the-difference-between-the-copy-and-add-commands-in-a-dockerfile) between the two.